NBA Trade Rumors: Will Cavs Kevin Love, Carmelo Anthony Trade Happen?

 — Cleveland Cavaliers (@cavs) February 11, 2017

-All the above information given, the knowledge of the friendship of Anthony and LeBron James, the sometimes contested relationship with Love and the Cavs… the best decision for the defending NBA champions and all involved is to keep what has seemed to work this month, but add depth to the rest of the roster.
+With all of the above information, and the knowledge of the friendship of Anthony and LeBron James, and the sometimes contested relationship with Love and the Cavs, the best decision for the defending NBA champions and all involved is to keep what has seemed to work this month, but add depth to the rest of the roster.

-The Cavs have proven before that when the “Big Three” of James, Love and Kyrie Irving are all on the court at the same time and at the top of their games, they are a very dangerous team, as that was showcased last season during the NBA Finals.
+The Cavs have proven before that when the “Big Three” of James, Love, and Kyrie Irving are all on the court at the same time, and at the top of their games, they are a very dangerous team, as that was showcased last season during the NBA Finals.

 Have the Cavs played up to the level of last season?
 No. Should they make a trade for Anthony involving Love?
 Again, the answer should be no, but with the Cavs this season, nothing has proven to be easy.
 That makes any decision on Love a complete unknown until the NBA trade deadline comes and goes, but it won’t be easy either way the Cavs decide to go, and that is the only trade fact we really know.